lukasrosario/zk-snark-ecdsa-benchmarks/README.md

 ### NOTE: Go do docker -> Gear icon (settings) -> Resources -> Set Memory 16GB

-You can run benchmarks for both implementations using Docker.
+You can run benchmarks for all implementations using Docker.
 This ensures a consistent environment and avoids dependency conflicts.

 ### SnarkJS Benchmarks